 A few weeks ago my best friend Tig said “goodbye” to Atlanta and packed her bags for Texas.
 Though I hate to see her leave Georgia, I can’t be upset about someone moving back to the Homeland.
 I jumped at the oppurtunity to road trip with her to Houston and as we planned the drive she casually mentioned that she’d never been to New Orleans before.
 In my opinion, a night is all you need, so we made a stop.
 Road trips are a wonderful way to see things you might not normally encounter.
 However, if you want your road trip to be a success, then you need to make sure that your car is up to the job.
 An old colleague of mine recently found some great Salina used cars online at conklincars.com if you are considering upgrading your own car.
+It’s important to have a reliable vehicle to go on a road trip.
+You don’t want to break down in an unfamiliar area!
+If you need to purchase a new vehicle for the road trip, make sure that you’ve added this vehicle to your insurance policy.
+Of course, if you wanted to find the cheapest insurance for your car trip, you could always consider looking online.
+That should save you some money whilst you’re traveling.
+For more cost-cutting ideas, it might be worth reading this article here.
+Hopefully, that will help more people to have more money for traveling.
+Road trips can be expensive, so it might be worth trying out some of those ideas.
 For now though, here are some highlights from our trip.

 We went straight from the highway to Erin Rose Bar for beers and – well – killer po’ boys!